People Incorporated

+People Incorporated is an American conglomerate that owns People Inc., Vivian Health, The Daily Beast, and IAC Films.
+It is also a major shareholder of MGM Resorts International (26.1%) and Turo (31%).

-IAC Inc. is an American holding company that owns brands across 100 countries, mostly in media and Internet.
-The company originated in 1996 as HSN Inc. as the holding company of Home Shopping Network and USA Network before changing its name to USA Networks, Inc. in 1999 and its television assets were sold to Vivendi in 2002.
-Those are now owned today by NBCUniversal, a division of Comcast.
+The company was founded in 1986 as Silver King Broadcasting Company and in 1996 became HSN Inc., the holding company of Home Shopping Network.
+In 1998, the company acquired USA Network and changed its name to USA Networks, Inc. It sold its television assets to Vivendi in 2002 and changed its name to USA Interactive.
+The company changed its name to InterActiveCorp, and later to IAC/InterActiveCorp in 2004.
+In 2012, the company acquired About.com.
+IAC Inc. became its successor 10 years later.
+In June 2026, the company changed its name to People Incorporated and in August named Neil Vogel CEO.

-The company is incorporated under the Delaware General Corporation Law but is headquartered in New York City.
-Joey Levin, who previously led the company's search and applications segment, served as chief executive officer from June 2015 until April 2025.
+The company is organized in Delaware with principal executive offices in New York City.

 History

 1980s and 1990s

-IAC was established in 1986 as Silver King Broadcasting Company, as part of a plan to increase viewership of the Home Shopping Network (HSN) by purchasing local television stations.
+The company was incorporated on July 28, 1986 as Silver King Broadcasting Company, Inc., a subsidiary of Home Shopping Network.

 By 1988, Silver King had bought 11 stations for about $220 million.
-The company was later renamed as HSN Communications, Inc., and then Silver King Communications, Inc. In 1992, Silver King was spun off to HSN shareholders as a separately traded public company with the Nasdaq stock ticker SKCI.
-In August 1995, Barry Diller acquired control of Silver King, in a deal backed by the company's largest shareholder, Liberty Media.
-Diller, who had led the creation of the Fox network, reportedly hoped to use Silver King's stations as the foundation for a new broadcast network.
+The company was later renamed as HSN Communications, Inc., and then Silver King Communications, Inc.

+In 1992, HSN completed the corporate spin-off of Silver King to its shareholders.

+In August 1995, Barry Diller acquired control of Silver King in a deal backed by the company's largest shareholder, Liberty Media.
+Diller, who had led the creation of Fox Broadcasting Company, reportedly hoped to use Silver King's stations as the foundation for a new broadcast network.

-The company acquired several assets in the late 1990s.
-In December 1996, Silver King acquired an 80% stake in HSN for $1.3 billion in stock, and changed its own name to HSN, Inc. At the same time, the company acquired Savoy Pictures, a failed film studio that owned four Fox affiliate stations through SF Broadcasting, for $210 million in stock.
+In December 1996, Silver King acquired an 80% stake in HSN for $1.3 billion in stock, and Silver King was renamed HSN, Inc. At the same time, the company acquired Savoy Pictures, a failed film studio that owned four Fox affiliate stations through SF Broadcasting, for $210 million in stock.

+HSN purchased a controlling stake in Ticketmaster in July 1997, and acquired the rest of the company in June 1998.

+In November 1997, the company launched the Spanish Shopping Network in partnership with Univision.

-HSN purchased a controlling stake in Ticketmaster Group in July 1997, and then acquired the rest of the company in June 1998.
-In February 1998, it acquired the television assets of Universal Studios (including USA Network, Sci-Fi Channel, and Universal Television's domestic production and distribution arms) for $4.1 billion.
-The company's name was changed to USA Networks, Inc. at this point.
-Continuing its acquisition strategy, the company acquired the Hotel Reservations Network in May 1999 for $149 million.
+In February 1998, it acquired the television assets of Universal Pictures (including USA Network, Sci-Fi Channel, and Universal Television's domestic production and distribution arms) for $4.1 billion.
+In January 1998, the company's name was changed to USA Networks, Inc.

+The company acquired the Hotel Reservations Network in May 1999 for $149 million.

-USA Networks merged the online division of Ticketmaster with city guide website Citysearch in September 1998, establishing a new company that went public as Ticketmaster Online–CitySearch (TMCS).
-USA then sold Ticketmaster proper to TMCS in 2001, retaining a 61 percent share in the combined company, which became known as simply Ticketmaster.
-USA brought Ticketmaster back under full ownership in 2003, purchasing all outstanding shares.
+USA Networks merged the online division of Ticketmaster with Citysearch in September 1998, establishing a new public company, Ticketmaster Online–CitySearch (TMCS).
+USA Networks sold Ticketmaster to TMCS in 2001, retaining a 61% share in the combined company, which became known as simply Ticketmaster.
+USA Networks reacquired full ownership of Ticketmaster in 2003.